 PHIL 803 Moral Philosophy II

 This course focuses on an examination of issues and trends in moral philosophy.
 Specific topic in any year will be determined by the instructor.
-Winter.
+Not offered 2025-26.

 PHIL 805 Social and Political Philosophy I

-An in depth exploration of topics across the spectrum of social and political issues.
+An in-depth exploration of topics across the spectrum of social and political issues.
 Specific topic in any year will be determined by the instructor.
-Fall.
+Winter.

 PHIL 806 Social and Political Philosophy II